oracle-livelabs/security/accessgovernance/introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
-* Create access review campaigns as administrator
+* create access review campaigns as administrator
-* Perform access review tasks as users and user manager
+* perform access review tasks as users and user manager
-* Monitor and manage access review campaigns as administrator
+* monitor and manage access review campaigns as administrator
-* Review user privileges for yourself and your direct reports
+* review user privileges for yourself and your direct reports

 ### Prerequisites
 This lab assumes you have: